-As part of the NZCVS quality assurance, a line-by-line review of the weighting code was undertaken by Stats NZ.
+As part of the Cycle 1 NZCVS quality assurance, a review of the weighting code was undertaken by Stats NZ.

 This process was to ensure that the code was undertaking weighting as prescribed and was fit for purpose before the weighting was implemented and analysis was undertaken.